-- ✤ A pleasant, considerate and dignified behavior toward patents/clients, nursing staff, physicians, and other team members is to be maintained at all times. - When introducing yourself the first time, the student should use last name and identify self as a student in the Nursing Program at Galveston College.
-Use of formal title should be used (Ms., Mr., Dr., etc.) should be used. - Never underestimate the importance of a first impression with patients/clients and staff.
-Your appearance and communication are very important. - The nurse safeguards the patient's right to confidentiality and privacy by judiciously following HIPAA Rules & Regulations and sharing only information on a need to know basis or as require by law.
+- ❖ A pleasant, considerate and dignified behavior toward patents/clients, nursing staff, physicians, and other team members is to be maintained at all times. - When introducing yourself the first time, the student should identify themselves as a student in the Nursing Program at Galveston College - Never underestimate the importance of a first impression with patients/clients and staff.
+Your appearance and communication are very important. - ❖ The nurse safeguards the patient's right to confidentiality and privacy by judiciously following HIPAA Rules & Regulations and sharing only information on a need to know basis or as require by law.
 There should be no discussion of a client/patient other than that needed for learning purposes.
 Any lapse in this area will be looked upon as a serious failure in behavior on the part of those assuming the responsibility of a nurse.
 Assignments and care plans will carry only the patient/client's initials so that information about the patient/client is not distributed to others through carelessness. - Student's personal and family life should not be discussed with the patient/client or significant others.

 - Students should make maximum time of clinical and lab experiences.
 Students should have a clear understanding of objectives for each time he/she is in a clinical setting.
 Students must take responsibility for self-learning. - Consideration must be shown for agency co-workers at all times.
 This is accomplished by not standing in the hallway having a non-essential conversation, giving someone else your seat to do documentation when you are not busy, loud talking and loud laughing.
-Use common sense. - \ BULLYING IS NOT tolerated.
-(See Policy on Horizontal Violence/Bullying). - Students should address faculty by title and last name unless otherwise instructed.
+Use common sense. - BULLYING IS NOT tolerated.
+(See Policy on Horizontal Violence/Bullying). - ❖ Students should address faculty by title and last name unless otherwise instructed.